py4j/py4j/py4j-web/advanced_topics.rst

 -----------------------------------

 Py4J allocates one thread per connection.
 The design of Py4j is symmetrical on the Python and Java sides.
-A Python communication channel communicates with the Java GatewayServer and is then associated with a GatewayConnection.
-A Java communication channel (for callbacks) communicates with the Python CallbackServer and is then associated with a CallbackConnection.
-Communication channels run in the calling thread.
+A Python GatewayClient communicates with the Java GatewayServer and is then associated with a GatewayConnection.
+A Java CallbackClient (for callbacks) communicates with the Python CallbackServer and is then associated with a CallbackConnection.
+A connection runs in the calling thread.

 And now, for the details: